ruchika123yadav/SimonGame/README.md

 # SimonGame
-This is a simple Simon game,which helps you to enhance your brain power🙂.
+<b>This is a simple Simon game</b> it's generally helps you to enhance your brain power. <br> It includes HTML,CSS and JAVASCRIPT and quite simple for the beginners to built it.